20 Rules of Writing from Stephen King

 The reader should glean from context and your brilliant prose exactly how the characters conduct themselves around verbs.
 Adverbs are unnecessary.

-4. And skip the adverbs after “he said” and “she said”.
+4. Skip the adverbs after “he said” and “she said”.

 As above.
-Why complicate things when “he said” and “she said” does the job admirably.
+Why complicate things when “he said” and “she said” do the job admirably.
 But you’d already guessed that from my context.

 5. Don’t sweat the grammar too much.